andrebocato/MemeMe2.0/README.md

 ## Objectives
 * "MemeMe 2.0" was created as a final exercise for the UIKit basics lessons of the Nanodegree.
-* This repository only serves as a reference to the old code, for .
+* This repository only serves as a reference to the old code, for.
 An updated and refactored version can be found [here](https://github.com/andrebocato/MemeMe.git).